ittipol/CICD-GitOps-Observability/git/merge_conflict/README.md

 # To complete the merge
 git merge --continue

-# To abort the merge
+# To cancel the merge
 git merge --abort
 ```